sageil/Turbo-esbuild-monorepo-starter-template/README.md

 - `pnpm lint-all`: Start eslint on all projects within the monorepo
 - `pnpm format`: Start prettier
 - `pnpm lint-format`: Start linting and formatting on all projects within the monorepo
-- `pnpm lint-format:fix`: Apply linting and format fixing on all projects in the monorepo
+- `pnpm lint-format:fix`: Apply linting and formating fixing on all projects in the monorepo
-- `pnpm format:fix`: Apply prettier formatingfix on all projects in the monorepo
+- `pnpm format:fix`: Apply prettier formating and applying prettier fixes on all projects in the monorepo

 ## Tools used to build this starter template